Cold War (TV series)

-Cold War is a twenty-four episode television documentary series about the Cold War that first aired in 1998.
+Cold War is a twenty-four episode television documentary series about the Cold War that first aired between September 27, 1998 and April 4, 1999.
 It features interviews and footage of the events that shaped the tense relationships between the Soviet Union and the United States.

 The series was produced by Pat Mitchell and Jeremy Isaacs, who had earlier in 1973 produced the World War II documentary series The World at War in a similar style.
 Ted Turner funded the series as a joint production between the Turner Broadcasting System and the BBC.
-It was first broadcast on CNN in the United States between September 27, 1998 and April 4, 1999, and BBC Two in the United Kingdom.
+It was first broadcast on CNN in the United States between September 27, 1998, and April 4, 1999, and BBC Two in the United Kingdom.
 Writers included Hella Pick, Jeremy Isaacs, Lawrence Freedman, Neal Ascherson, Hugh O'Shaughnessy and Germaine Greer.
 Kenneth Branagh was the narrator, and Carl Davis (who also collaborated with Isaacs with The World at War) composed the theme music.
 Each episode would feature historical footage and interviews from both significant figures and others who had witnessed particular events.

 After the series was broadcast it was released as a set of twelve (NTSC) or eight (PAL) VHS cassettes.